 Annual Taxes: Due on April 15th

 You might be wondering to yourself…why is Q2 so short and Q4 so long?
-I have no idea.
-Ask the IRS.
-Ann and I are both annoyed about it.
-(Note: The estimate due dates fluctuate from year to year.
-But if you always file by the 15th of whichever month, you’ll be fine.)
+I have absolutely no idea.
+I don’t make the rules; I just file your taxes.

-Well, basically, you pay a lot more.
-On a salary income, your employer pays a portion of your Social Security and Medicare tax for you.
+To put it simply, you pay a lot more.
+On a W-2 salaried income, your employer pays a portion of your Social Security and Medicare tax for you.
 As a self-employed person, you are your employer, so you have to pay both portions.
-This means you pay a percentage higher than your typical tax bracket on your self-employment income.
+This extra portion is a payment added onto the percentage you already pay as part of your general tax bracket.

-For the money you get paid throughout the year, I typically recommend setting aside 40-45% of it for taxes.
-You probably will end up paying closer to 30-35%, but it is far better to be safe than to splurge your entire advance check and then owe $5,000 in cash taxes a few weeks later.
+As you are paid throughout the year, I recommend setting aside 40-45% of it for taxes.
+You probably will end up paying less than that, but it is far better to be safe than to splurge your entire advance check and then owe thousands of dollars in cash taxes a few months later.

 What are quarterly estimates?